Stanexir/Defcon-Greencloud/README.md

 _This Minecraft plugin for spigot adds Nuclear energy and the weapons that come with it._
 Nuke your opponents from your base with missiles and witness the destruction power of nuclear weapons.

+# Main changes between the original and this fork:

+Green-blue-purple mushroom cloud instead of yellow-orange-red

+Diffrent block destruction pallete.

+Resource pack does not send to a user.

+No client sided biome generation.

+Removal of radiation zones.

 ---
 ## ✅ Simple guide on installing the plugin.